-As adults we are aware that our brain is divided into two halves – each having very distinctive roles.
+As adults, we are aware that our brain is divided into two halves – each having very distinctive roles.
 What, though does that mean for our babies and children?
+How do the left and right hemispheres of the brain talk to each other and can we improve baby brain communication?

 How does this look for your baby’s brain?